Sainan/PHP-GTA-External/README.md

 # PHP GTA External

-A proof-of-concept external trainer/mod menu for GTA V written in PHP\*.
+A proof-of-concept external trainer/mod menu for GTA V written in PHP using FFI to interface with a custom C++ DLL.

-\* featuring some shady exe files written in C++ to extend PHP; I just couldn't be bothered to write a PHP extension.

 ## Dependencies

-- PHP-CLI >=7.2 — the easiest way to get this is to just [get Cone](https://getcone.org) which will install PHP-CLI with itself.
+- PHP-CLI >= 7.4 — the easiest way to get this is to just [get Cone](https://getcone.org) which will install PHP-CLI with itself.

-Optionally, if you want to build the shady exe files yourself, get MinGW-W64 and run `./generate-shady-exe-files.sh` using Git Bash.
-Doing it this way was easiest for me, but you're free to do it your way, which I'm sure is better. ;)
+- PHP FFI Extension — Head into your `%ProgramFiles%` folder, find the "PHP" folder, open the `php.ini` in your favourite text editor, and add `extension=ffi` at the end.

+### The DLL

+Because not all functionality needed is available in standard PHP, FFI is used to interface with `bin/cpp_api.dll`, which was compiled from `src/cpp_api.cpp`.
+If it makes you feel any better, you can use your favourite compiler to compile it yourself.

 ## What it can do